 Piano Lesson 3: Awkward but recognizable notes transpire into “Twinkle, Twinkle Little Star”

 Unfortunately, most educators think writing instruction is all about the repeated “scales” of spelling, grammar rules, and copying sentences.
 Little time is given to engaging in the joy of written expression.
 It was always a beautiful day when my children or students recognized that writing is a marvelous form of communication.
-My budding writer would call me over, “Listen mom, I wrote this!”
+My budding writer would call me over, “Listen, Mom, I wrote this!”
 Interestingly enough, they never asked me, “Can I learn more about grammar?”
 Instead, they became eager to learn more about writing, not the rules of grammar but writing.

-I am not saying the rules of language don’t have a place in writing instruction.
+I am not saying the rules of language or penmanship don’t have a place in writing instruction.
 They are important.
 However, I’m going to encourage you, especially with young children, to offer language arts instruction with a K.I.S.S.
 (Keep It Short and Simple).
 Present short, simple lessons in phonics/reading instruction, grammar, spelling, and handwriting.
 Fifteen to twenty minutes of daily instruction in each language arts area is enough for most children.
-Less and frequent are keys to success.
-Then allow your student time to apply what they have learned to create stories and share ideas through writing. language arts instruction means so much more to a young student when skills are used in the purposeful art of written expression.
+Less and more frequent are keys to success.
+Then allow your student time to apply what they have learned to create stories and share ideas through writing.
+Language arts instruction means so much more to a young student when skills are used in the purposeful art of written expression.

 I look for three elements when choosing language arts instruction.

-- Short-Lessons- 15-20 minutes.
+- Short Lessons- 15-20 minutes.

 - Simple- Simple for the student to follow.